avaneev/biteopt/README.md

 understanding that it provides an implicit gradient information.
 A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
-Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to a better solution.
-Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information; moreover, only a difference multiplied by a factor of 0.5 works in practice.
+Such difference between a random and the worst solution generates a probabilistically correct step towards the minimum of a function, relative to a better solution.
+Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information;
+moreover, only a difference multiplied by a factor of 0.5 works in practice.

 BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work